okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/index.md

 ## Integrate SDK for authenticator enrollment

-The following are step-by-step instructions on how to integrate the Google Authenticator enrollment flow into your app.
+The following instructions detail step-by-step how to integrate the Google Authenticator enrollment flow into your app.

 <StackSnippet snippet="enrollmentintegrationsteps" />

 ## Integrate SDK for authenticator challenge

-The following are step-by-step instructions on how to integrate the Google Authenticator challenge flow into your app.
+The following instructions detail step-by-step how to integrate the Google Authenticator challenge flow into your app.

 <StackSnippet snippet="challengeintegrationsteps" />